a slow quiet rebellion against hustle culture

 A simpler way to get clients (That doesn’t rely on social media)

-I help massage therapists, acupuncturists, coaches, and somatic practitioners build stable, predictable income through referrals, retention, and a clear client journey — without social media, pushy tactics, or someone else's blueprint.
+I help massage therapists, acupuncturists, coaches, and wellness practitioners build stable, predictable income through referrals, retention, and a clear client journey — without social media or pushy tactics.

 Ethical Marketing for Wellness Practitioners